 Curious about the impact our MIB will have on your career?

-Connect with Melanie Le Chene and learn how a Masters at BSL can bring you to the next steps in your career!
+Connect with our Head of Student Enrollment and Admissions and learn how a Masters at BSL can bring you to the next steps in your career!

 Do your Capstone abroad: Exchange program in Beijing, China

 Please be advised that the China Exchange Option has been placed on hold at this time due to the Coronavirus.

 Get a valuable head start on your global business exposure by choosing to complete your last 6 months of your MIB program on exchange at Renmin University in Beijing, China.
 This is a fantastic opportunity to broaden your network and gain real-world exposure to the business workings of tomorrow’s economic powerhouse.